replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 As part of performing maintenance on a multi-node cluster managed by kURL, it is often required to remove a node from the cluster and transfer its data to a new node.
 For example, you might need to remove one or more nodes during hardware maintenance.

+### Ceph and etcd Considerations

+Once the cluster is scaled up to three nodes, the Ceph cluster must be maintained at three nodes.
+If a Ceph Object Storage Daemon (OSD) is scheduled on a node that is removed, Ceph cluster health must be regained before removing any additional nodes.
+Once the node is removed, Ceph will begin replicating its data to OSDs on remaining nodes.
+If the cluster is scaled below three, a new node must be added to regain cluster health.

+For more information about the Rook add-on, see [Rook Add-on](/docs/add-ons/rook).

-When removing a node on a cluster managed by kURL, there are additional requirements and prerequisites for kURL cluster with etcd or the Rook add-on.
-See the following sections for more information:
+When removing a node on a cluster that uses ectd, you must maintain etcd quorum.
-* Rook Add-on Prerequisites
-* Etcd Prerequisites

-### Rook Add-on Prerequisites
+* There must always be one primary node
+* After you scale up the cluster to three primary nodes, you must maintain a minimum of three primary nodes to maintain quorum.

+### Remove a Node

+To remove a node from a cluster managed by kURL:

-To avoid data loss when removing a node from kURL clusters that have the Rook add-on, you must do the following:
+1. Do the following to avoid data loss when removing a node from kURL clusters that have the Rook add-on:
    * (Recommended) Upgrade Rook Ceph to v1.4 or later.
+   * In the kURL specification, set `isBlockStorageEnabled` to `true`.
+This is the default for rook-ceph v1.4 and later.
+   * Ensure that you can access the ceph CLI from a Pod that can communicate with the Ceph cluster.

-* Ensure that Ceph is in a healthy state before you attempt to remove a node.
+1. If the Rook add-on is installed on the cluster, ensure that Ceph is in a healthy state before you attempt to remove a node.
 To verify the health of Ceph, run one of the following `ceph status` commands in the `rook-ceph-tools` or `rook-ceph-operator` Pod in the `rook-ceph` namespace:

     * **Rook v1.4.x**:

       ```